Language Translation

 ILEARN Individual Student Reports (ISRs) reflect content-specific measures for English/language arts and mathematics for each student in grades three through eight.
 Lexile® measures are reported from ILEARN and provide insight into students’ ability to read and comprehend text and serve as indicators to help select appropriate texts for their reading levels.
 Quantile® measures are also reported from ILEARN, indicating students' readiness for mathematical skills and concepts.
 Quantile measures help identify mathematical skill demand and student ability so they can be matched for targeting instruction.

-Beginning fall 2024, students in grades 3-8 will also receive a Lexile® range reported from Checkpoints 1 and 2.
+Beginning fall 2024, students participating in the ILEARN Checkpoints Pilot in grades 3-8 will also receive a Lexile® range reported from checkpoints 1 and 2.
 The Lexile range can be used as a guide to inform and differentiate instruction as well as help monitor student progress toward specific learning goals.
 Students in Indiana may also receive Lexile and Quantile measures from a variety of different tests and programs used by local schools.
 Visit MetaMetrics Hub for tools and resources that help make Lexile and Quantile measures actionable for educators, parents, and students.
 Send questions to Indiana’s MetaMetrics contact, Mandie Bechard, at mbechard@lexile.com.

 • Additional Testing Resources